 Policy 8.1D.4.
 Boat ramp siting criteria.
-Martin County shall use the following criteria in reviewing developments and site plans for all boat ramp projects:
+Martin County shall use the following criteria in reviewing developments and site plans for all boat ramp projects.
+The design of such facilities and support facilities shall include consideration of future flood risk and/or tidal inundation contemplated for the useful life of the facility:

 - (1) Utilization and public demand.
 The size and location of boat ramps throughout Martin County should be determined based on population centers and projected needs.
 Proposed boat ramps should be near significant population centers and offer access to large navigable bodies of water. - (2) Land use (existing and permitted). - (a) Comprehensive plan: Public boat ramps shall be located in areas delineated for institutional use on the future land use maps of the CGMP.
-Private boat ramps may be located within other land use designations if a need for such facilities can be demonstrated. - (b) Existing use: Preference shall be given to sites that have already been legally disturbed. - (3) Support facilities. - (a) Non-water-related facilities: All boat ramp facilities, such as restrooms, trash bins, pump-out stations and parking, shall be located in upland areas and shall comply with all applicable CGMP policies. - (b) Adequate traffic capacity: Boat ramps shall require public road access adequate for their intended capacity, and adequate upland areas for all required facilities associated with the proposed ramp. - (c) Sewage capacity: Larger regional boat ramp facilities shall provide adequate sewage disposal.
-Such facilities shall consist of restrooms, pump-out facilities and dumping stations, where appropriate. - (4) Environmental constraints.
+Private boat ramps may be located within other land use designations if a need for such facilities can be demonstrated. - (b) Existing use: Preference shall be given to sites that have already been legally disturbed. - (3) Support facilities. - (a) Non-water-related facilities: All boat ramp facilities, such as restrooms, trash bins, pumpout stations and parking, shall be located in upland areas and shall comply with all applicable CGMP policies. - (b) Adequate traffic capacity: Boat ramps shall require public road access adequate for their intended capacity, and adequate upland areas for all required facilities associated with the proposed ramp.

-- (a) Sensitive areas: - 1) Boat ramps shall not be allowed in portions of the Loxahatchee River federally designated as wild and scenic. - 2) In the following sensitive areas, the applicant shall be required to demonstrate to the satisfaction of Martin County that the proposed boat ramp is not contrary to the public interest, does not have any significant adverse environmental impacts and that a more suitable site is not available: - [a] Aquatic preserves; - [b] Outstanding Florida waterways: - [c] Marine sanctuaries; - [d] Estuarine sanctuaries; - [e] Manatee sanctuaries or areas of critical manatee habitat; and - [f] Other highly productive or unique habitats. - (b) Water depth: Boat ramps shall be approved only in areas having sufficient water depths to accommodate the type of boats projected to be used at the site.
+- (c) Sewage capacity: Larger regional boat ramp facilities shall provide adequate sewage disposal.
+Such facilities shall consist of restrooms, pump-out facilities and dumping stations, where appropriate. - (4) Environmental constraints. - (a) Sensitive areas: - 1) Boat ramps shall not be allowed in portions of the Loxahatchee River federally designated as wild and scenic. - 2) In the following sensitive areas, the applicant shall be required to demonstrate to the satisfaction of Martin County that the proposed boat ramp is not contrary to the public interest, does not have any significant adverse environmental impacts and that a more suitable site is not available: - [a] Aquatic preserves; - [b] Outstanding Florida waterways: - [c] Marine sanctuaries; - [d] Estuarine sanctuaries; - [e] Manatee sanctuaries or areas of critical manatee habitat; and - [f] Other highly productive or unique habitats. - (b) Water depth: Boat ramps shall be approved only in areas having sufficient water depths to accommodate the type of boats projected to be used at the site.
 Water depth restrictions shall be clearly posted at all boat ramps. - (c) Access dredging: Preference shall be given to sites where no dredging is required.
 Boat ramps may be permitted in locations requiring only maintenance dredging. - (d) Erosion prevention: Boat ramps located in areas historically prone to shoreline erosion may require a shoreline stabilization plan as part of their permitting procedure.
 Such plans will be aimed at ensuring that erosion is not aggravated either by the boat ramp or by the anticipated increase in boating it causes. - (e) Access markers: As authorized by the FFWCC, channel markers showing the locations and depth limits of all County-maintained boat ramps and connecting channels shall be placed along the major adjacent waterway. - (f) Surface water drainage: Surface water drainage in the area of boat ramps should be designed to prevent siltation and poor quality runoff.